What age/breed are the dogs up for rehoming?

 Will I receive any ongoing support/aftercare once I’ve rehomed a dog?

 You will be given all relevant history and information regarding the dog.
 We will be able to answer any questions or concerns that you have throughout the rehoming process.
-Once you’ve taken the dog home we will contact you within the first week.
-We will provide you with contact details for the rehoming officers and if necessary we can arrange a follow up visit.
-It is recommended that you enrol in a local dog training class if you are experiencing any problems as this is a great way for you and your new dog to learn together.
+Once you have taken the dog home we will contact you within the first week.
+We will provide you with contact details for our Dog Welfare Team who can offer advice and guidance.
+It is recommended that you enlist the support of a local accredited dog trainer/behaviourist if you are experiencing any problems as this is a great way for you and your new dog to learn together.

 Back to our rehoming page.